86Box/docs/settings/display.rst

 Voodoo type
 ^^^^^^^^^^^

 Type of Voodoo card to emulate.
-The following choices are available:

 * **Voodoo Graphics:** the original Voodoo model, with a single Texture Mapping Unit operating at 50 MHz.
 * **Obsidian SB50 + Amethyst:** a variant of the Voodoo Graphics, equipped with a second Texture Mapping Unit like the Voodoo 2.